ECB-Gold reserves unchanged at 434 bln euros

-Net foreign exchange reserves in the Eurosystem of central banks rose by 0.4 billion euros to 244 billion euros, the ECB said in its regular weekly consolidated financial statement.
+Net foreign exchange reserves in the Eurosystem of central banks fell by 0.8 billion euros to 245.9 billion euros, the ECB also said in its regular weekly consolidated financial statement.

 For details of the report, please see the website: www.ecb.int/press (Reporting by Frankfurt newsroom)